DomainDrivenArchitecture/lineagos-fairphone/KnownToWork/Navigator.md

 OsmAnd is a navigation app, it is based on the OpenStreetMap (OSM) map database.
 The Data can be stored locally for offline use.

 In the F-Droid store you get OsmAnd~, which is a version without GooglePlay services.
 As a there are no Google dependencies the	voice output does not work because TextToSpeech (TTS) is not installed.
-This can be done through the [AuroraStore]().
+Through the [AuroraStore]() you can install the Speech Services (unfortunately) by Google.
+Then you can activate TTS in OsmAnd~ and use your navigation app.

 # Privacy

-The [source code](https://github.com/osmandapp/) can be found on GitHub under the GPLv3 license.
+The [source code](https://github.com/osmandapp/) from OsmAnd can be found on GitHub under the GPLv3 license.

 # Reviews